ResetNetwork/n8n-nodes/n8n-nodes-sse-trigger-extended/README.md

 1. Add the "SSE Trigger Extended" node to your workflow
 2. Configure the SSE endpoint URL
+3. Choose your authentication method:
+   - **None**: For public endpoints
+   - **Bearer Auth**: For JWT/API token authentication
+   - **Header Auth**: For custom header authentication (e.g., x-api-key)
+4. If using authentication, select or create the appropriate n8n credential
-3. Optionally enable custom headers and configure them using:
+5. Optionally enable custom headers and configure them using:
    - **Key-Value Pairs**: Add individual header name-value pairs
    - **JSON**: Provide headers as a JSON object
-4. Configure additional options like retry attempts, timeout, and credentials
+6. Configure advanced options like retry attempts and timeout
-5. Activate the workflow to start listening for Server-Sent Events
+7. Activate the workflow to start listening for Server-Sent Events

 ## Configuration Options

 ### Basic Settings
-- **URL**: The Server-Sent Events endpoint URL
+- **SSE Endpoint**: The Server-Sent Events endpoint URL
-- **Authentication**: Choose how to authenticate with the SSE endpoint
+- **Authentication**: Choose how to authenticate with the SSE endpoint (None, Bearer Auth, Header Auth)
+- **Credentials**: Select the appropriate n8n credential when using authentication
 - **Send Custom Headers**: Add additional headers beyond authentication

 ### Authentication Options